 So what’s the point of a ‘green tariff’?

-What a green tariff should mean is that your provider increases the amount of renewable electricity that’s mixed into the grid, reducing our reliance on fossil-fuels.
+What a green tariff should mean -- in our opinion -- is that your provider increases the amount of renewable electricity that’s mixed into the grid, reducing our reliance on fossil-fuels.

 Unfortunately this isn’t always the case.
 A ‘100% green tariff’ can mean: